 via NBC News

 Three years ago, Felicia Stewart moved back to her home state of Alabama with her wife of 16 years, Christy, and their 7-year-old twin daughters, Harper and Helen.
 Stewart, who holds an MBA and worked in the corporate world for many years, was intent on making positive change in the state, and believed nonprofit work would be the best avenue.
 Entering politics hadn’t crossed her mind, but she was interested in certain issues such as education, poverty and health care, so she went to the state’s capital, Montgomery, to observe how the political process affected them.
+If you have been through the same thing as I have, falling for a straight girl over and over again, maybe you should expand your circle and get to know more people, like I did when I started using gaydar girls app and I meet a wonderful girl that ended up being my wife.

 “I was just incensed by what was and was not happening in Montgomery, and how those activities were perpetuating all the things that are wrong here — and doing precious little to grow the things that are right,” Stewart said.